Allen8838/Data-Science-Projects/Red Owl/README.md

 called dict_senders_number_msgs_per_time and list_of_senders_time.
 The dictionary looks like {jeff dasovich :[(1, '2002-06')], sara shackleton: [(2, '2002-11')]....} and the list is a list of tuple that looks as follows
 [(jeff dasovich , 2002-06), (sara shackleton, 2002-11)...].
-The dictionary will be directly used for question two as it gives us the sender's name, and number of messages that was sent in a given period of time.
+The dictionary will be directly used for question two as it gives us the sender's name, and number of messages that were sent in a given period of time.

 ***detour to explain reasoning for list_of_senders_time*** The list is created by going in the original dataset and making a tuple of both the sender and the time they sent a message.
 This will be useful for question 3, as I will expand the "recipients" column by parsing the